satyamkumar8/employee-management-system/PROJECT_GUIDE.md

-# EMS - Project Guide & Interview Notes
+# EMS - Project Guide

 Welcome to the **Employee Management System (MERN)** guide.
 This document serves as a complete functional overview for recruiters to test the platform and provides deep-dive architectural notes for technical interviews.